 Quick Start: Python Consumer (Minimal)

 Note: This is a minimal snippet.
-For a production-ready consumer with automatic reconnect, heartbeats, graceful shutdown, and configurable virtual topic support, see examples/topic-subscriber/.
+For a production-ready consumer with automatic reconnect, heartbeats, graceful shutdown, and configurable virtual topic support, see Topic Subscriber.

 Example: Java/JMS Consumer